jieter/leaflet.layerscontrol-minimap/README.md

 ## Not yet complete!

- - `Polygon`s do not work as expected.
+ - `Polygon` minimaps do not work as expected.

 Could haves: